bcmichael/RNMR-Docs/docs/running_routine_experiments.md

 run                             ;Run the experiment mexit                           ;Exit the macro
 ```
-The command `MR 5` will now run everything between `.r5` and `mexit`.
-It will be instructive to step through this macro
+The command `MR 5` will now run everything between .r5 and mexit.
+It will be instructive to step through this macro line
-line by line to understand what it does.
-As such comments have been added to each line here, but they would not normally
+by line to understand what it does.
+As such comments have been added to each line here, but they would not normally be
-be included most of the time.
+included most of the time.
 This particular example will run the justcp experiment pictured here:

 ![justcp pulse sequence](justcp.png)